UMN-CMS/HGCal-RPi/README.md

 2. Each hexaboard is sent the command to start acquisition (`CMD_SETSTARTACQ`)
 3. The CTL's FIFOs are reset
 4. We wait for a trigger
     - The `date_stamp` register is used to tell the syncboard when we are OK for the next trigger.
-This register is set to 1 when we are OK to recieve one, and set to 0 when we don't currently want one (while we wait for readout to complete, etc...).
+      This register is set to 1 when we are OK to recieve one, and set to 0 when we don't currently want one (while we wait for readout to complete, etc...)
 5. Once we have recieved a trigger, each hexaboard is sent the start conversion command (`CMD_STARTCONPUL`) and then the start readout command (`CMD_STARTROPUL`)
 6. We wait until the FIFO is empty, as an empty FIFO indicates that the IPBus readout is complete and we can safely move on to the next event.
    This process is repeated for each event until the data taking is complete.

 An example output is as follows (with comments after the hashes):
 ```
 # The following lines are unused with IPBus